markuszoeller/markuszoeller.github.io/_sources/posts/2017/11/10/osse-prague-2017/index.rst.txt

 *Isabel Drost-Fromm (Europace AG)*: http://sched.co/ByIo

-.. todo:: TODO

-* the messy problems are people problems
+*Isabel* talked about everything development related but the code, which is great, as *"the messy problems are people problems"* and I have to agree.
-* the source code is only a small part of the project
-* community over code
-* no one reads the FAQ, but you can copy the answers
-* newbies need a way to replicate correct behavior
-* think in "providing help to users"
-* *disqus* with ML interface (?)
-* explicit call to action brings out the lurkers
-* real time help requests
-* change management needs to be early in place
-* delegating work is crucial
+The source code is only a small part of the project and the **community** is at least as important as the code.
+She made excellent points about the **different ways of communication**, trademarking, licensing, change management, FAQs, work delegation and much more.
+Finding ways for newbies to replicate correct behavior is important too.
+A lot to think about when you start your next open source project.